The master course for future experts on rural development

 The objective of the case study is that students undertake a practical experience in a commonly organised study where students and scholars from different institutions and backgrounds share visions and approaches; and are confronted with the reality of rural development in rural areas through a more active learning method.

-s in new circumstances and need to work in groups.
+Students learn to apply the basic knowledge and appraisal methods in new circumstances and need to work in groups.
 They are also confronted with practical rural work realities, have many field vists and working meeting with local farmers and LAG’s and (international) (NG)O’s of the area.

 The case studies are organised in the summer period in between the two academic years in two different European countries, allowing students to study more in depth about local realities.The case studies are offered by Pisa University (Italy) and the Slovak University of Agriculture (Slovakia) and last 1 month.